buendiadas/solidity-cron/README.md

 ## About

 The project adds a library to easily divide the time spectrum in epochs, enabling to schedule state changes on Ethereum.
 To simplify the problem, the current version only uses pre-defined expressions: `@hourly`, `@daily`, `@monthly`, `@yearly`.
-Eventually, the project aims to generalize this pattern to enable full programability, with a cron like synthax.
+Eventually, the project will enable full state programability, with a cron like synthax.

+## Motivation

+An interface simmilar to Cron in Ethereum would have the following benefits:

+ * **Interoperability**: By decoupling the scheduling logic, Smart Contracts and external services (oracles) can easily sync their clocks.
+ * **Programability**: Most Smart Contracts develop their own arithmetic rules every time they want to schedule periodic changes.
+The complexity of coding an arbitrarily complex rule may prevent the developer to include it
+ * **Security**: As having a robust library externalizes the development